The Castle Rock Climbing

 Early in the year the lake is swamped by fishermen, boats, and noisy children; however, if you hold off until after Labor Day, the mid to late fall season will deliver an experience that is as good as it gets on planet Earth.

 The Castle Mountain Recreation Company owns the camping/picnic spots and they charge a modest fee ($4.00) for a single day and a bit more to stay overnight.
-The fee has increased to $9/person/day!
+The fee has increased to $10/person/day PLUS $5/car in 2019!

-Per Tyson Ferryman: as of 2014, the day use is $5 per person and $5 for your car.
+Per Tyson Ferryman: as of 2014, the day use was $5 per person and $5 for your car.

 Classic Climbing Routes at The Castle